 ABOUT

-The Memorias Project is an immersive archival recital and installation dedicated to the history of Mexican and Mexican Americans in Austin, free and open to the public, with two performances at Dadalab June 20-21, 2026.
+The Memorias Project is an immersive artwork.
+The work is an archival-based recital and art installation dedicated to the history of Mexican Americans in Austin, free and open to the public, with two performances at Dadalab June 20-21, 2026.
 This project is funded by the City of Austin and directed by Claudia E. Zapata.

 WHEN